bogdan-the-great/qtile-config/README.md

 ![config1](assets/screenshots/columns.png)

 ## Note:
 INCLUDING [QTILE EXTRAS](https://qtile-extras.readthedocs.io/en/latest/).
-The height of the elements in the bar corresponds strictly with the font size!
+The height of the elements in the bar corresponds strictly with the font size and resolution (only left widgets)!
 Font - [JetBrains Mono](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/JetBrainsMono/font-info.md).
 For specific configs see previous commits to copy-paste them.

 ## Troubleshooting:
 If Mpris2 doesn't work [check this](https://github.com/elParaguayo/qtile-extras/issues/224).